Best Smart Light Bulbs (2026)

 If user has existing dimmer switches on the circuit

 → Standard smart bulbs are incompatible with traditional dimmer switches and may flicker, buzz, or be damaged.
-Recommend replacing the dimmer with a standard on/off switch, or choosing Philips Hue with the Hue Bridge, which supports Hue dimmer switches as a purpose-built alternative. [src1, src6]
+Replace the dimmer with a standard on/off switch, or choose Philips Hue with the Hue Bridge plus Hue Dimmer Switches as a purpose-built alternative.
+Alternatively, switch the card and use a smart switch at the wall rather than a smart bulb. [src1, src4]

 If primary use is bedroom or circadian rhythm lighting